bloominstituteoftechnology/Lambda-Hello/SpencerS.md

 ============

 Some Words:
- - Gamer
+ - Sad
- - Tall
+ - Lazy
- - Programmer
+ - Bug-eyed

-I like to hang with the boys or just chill with the kids.
-Can't wait to be a pro one day.
+I have bug eyes and I like to kick chickens